imdevan/expo-expo/README.md

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

-The goal of this project is jump start Expo app development with all the bells and whistles that I would want to see in a production web app.
+The goal of this project is jump start Expo app development with all the bells and whistles that I personally would want to see in a production web-first React Native app.

-Inspired primarily by [Next Launch](https://github.com/imdevan/next-launch) and [Take Out](https://tamagui.dev/takeout).
+Inspired primarily by [Next Launch](https://github.com/imdevan/next-launch), [Take Out](https://tamagui.dev/takeout), and [Next-js-Boilerplate](https://github.com/ixartz/Next-js-Boilerplate/tree/main).

+I've considered [Expo Boilerplate](https://github.com/Milvasoft/expo-boilerplate) and [React-Native-Boilerplate](https://github.com/thecodingmachine/react-native-boilerplate).
+But for various reasons neither of those met my specific needs or DX interests.

+Please consider using this boilerplate for you next React Native / React Native Web project if the features on [The Roadmap](#-roadmap-) seem interesting to you.

 ## Get started